Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

 \subsubsection{Deformation space and holonomy}

-Let us now consider ``one-dimensional complex projective geometry'' $(X,G)$, where $X = \CP^1$ is the complex projective line and $G = \PGL_2(\C) = \PSL_2(\C)$ is the group of automorphisms of $\CP^1$ acting by projective linear transformations.
-In this situation, an $(X,G)$-structure on $S$ is called a \emph{complex projective structure}, and the deformation space $\CPS := \mathcal{D}_{(X,G)}(S) $ is called the \emph{deformation space of (marked) complex projective structures}.
-A very good reference for complex projective structures is Dumas' survey \cite{MR2497780}.
+We now consider the geometry $(X,G)$, where $X = \CP^1$ and $G = \PSL_2(\C)$ acting projective linearly.
+An $(X,G)$-structure on $S$ is a \emph{complex projective structure}.
+An excellent reference is \cite{MR2497780}.

-A pleasant feature of the deformation space $\CPS$ is that it is a complex manifold.
-As in the case of Teichmüller space $\TS$, one can use deformation theory to express the tangent space of $\CPS$ in terms of \v{C}ech cohomology, but the description of tangent vectors is not quite as explicit as with $\TS$.
-That being said, $\CPS$ has a striking parametrization as a holomorphic affine bundle over $\TS$.
+The deformation space $\CPS$ is a complex manifold.
+As in the case of Teichmüller space $\TS$, one can use deformation theory to express the tangent space of $\CPS$ in terms of \v{C}ech cohomology, but the description of tangent vectors is not as explicit as with $\TS$.
+On the other hand, $\CPS$ has a remarkable parametrization as a holomorphic affine bundle over $\TS$.
 We briefly describe this so-called \emph{Schwarzian parametrization} in \autoref{subsubsec:SchwarzianParam}.